 The Governing Board will ensure compliance with the completion of the Section 175/157 Safeguarding audit return, via the Phew electronic system, to the Local Authority and that any areas of concern in safeguarding are identified and a safeguarding action plan is developed.
-Our setting also completes a trust wide safeguarding audit however this audit compliments and does not replace the statutory return to the local safeguarding partnership.
+This is in line with the Safeguarding Partnership Arrangements-SSCB Our setting also completes a trust wide safeguarding audit however this audit compliments and does not replace the statutory return to the local safeguarding partnership.

-They also ensure that the school contributes to inter-agency practice in line with Working Together to Safeguard Children 2018
+They also ensure that the school contributes to inter-agency practice in line with Working Together to Safeguard Children 2023.